England keep top spot with crucial win over India

 Under cloudy skies, the seamer found extravagant swing and immediately had England on the back foot when Danni Wyatt was brilliantly caught one-handed by wicketkeeper Ghosh in the first over.

-Alice Capsey and Sophia Dunkley then found their stumps dismantled, and while previous England teams would have consolidated and rebuilt slowly, Heather Knight and Sciver-Brunt kept attacking.
+Alice Capsey and Sophia Dunkley then found their stumps dismantled, and while previous England teams would have consolidated and rebuilt slowly, Heather Knight and Nat Sciver-Brunt kept attacking.

 The battle was gripping.
 Every wicket India took, England threw a punch back, with the pair reverse-sweeping, ramping over the keeper and hitting firmly down the ground.